Archive for the ‘Jataka tales on Lord Buddha's life’ Category

 Blessed with boundless energy, discretion, majesty, and power, knowledgeable in many sciences, and favored by fortune, he ruled his subjects as if they were his children.
 In the Bodhisattva, all the finest qualities, both spiritual and worldly, blended harmoniously despite their contrasts.
 Glory, which mocks those who win high rank by wrong means, glory, which brings calamity to fools and intoxicates the feeble-minded, had found a true dwelling place within him.

 Overflowing with compassion even greater than his wealth, this best of kings was happiest when granting the wishes of beggars and when seeing their delighted faces.
-Read the rest of this entry »
+Continue reading »

 3 - A SMALL PORTION OF GRUEL